minghsu0107/tqlite/README.md

 ```
 Multiple insertions or updates in a transaction are contained within a single Raft log entry and will not be interleaved with other requests.
 ### Write Consistency
 Any write request received by followers will be fowarded to the leader.
-A write request received by the leader is considered successful once it replicates the data to a quorum of nodes through Raft successfully.
+A write request received by the leader is accepted once it replicates the data to a quorum of nodes through Raft successfully.
 In the below command, we send a write request to `node2`, a follower.
 Thus the request will be redirected to the leader:
 ```bash
 curl -i -XPOST 'localhost:4003/db/execute?pretty&timings' -H "Content-Type: application/json" -d '[
     ["INSERT INTO students(name) VALUES(?)", "bob"]